embeddedgo/embeddedgo.github.io/_posts/2022-03-09-pix_a_minimalistic_graphic_library_part1.md

 ### Other drawing functions

 As you can see, it's possible to create a pretty decent looking user interface by using only three basic drawing primitives.
-But pix give us six more ones. let's take a look at each of them.
+But pix give us six more ones.
+Let's take a look at each of them.

 #### Area.Point